AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 To create the product profile:

 1. In the [!DNL Adobe Admin Console] go to the Adobe Experience Platform Launch product
-1. Add a new profile named `Luma Tutorial Data Collection` (add the tutorial taker's name to the end, if multiple people from your company are taking this tutorial)
+1. Add a new profile named `Luma Tutorial Data Collection` (add the tutorial participant's name to the end, if multiple people from your company are taking this tutorial)
 1. Turn off the **[!UICONTROL Properties]** > **[!UICONTROL Auto-include]** setting
 1. Don't assign any properties or permissions at this point
 1. Add the tutorial participant as an admin of this profile